 Tadpoles have a few different names; these names are used to describe either frogs or toads but sometimes they’re used interchangeably.
 A tadpole is the offspring of frogs while a

 True toads (Bufonidae family) are different from frogs even though they’re both members of the Anura order.
 So, a tadpole is from a frog and a

 So, what exactly is a polliwog?
 It’s just another name for a tadpole!
 The meaning is derived from

 When you see tadpoles swimming around in the water, it’s important to know that they didn’t start their life like that.
 During the mating process, female frogs typically lay their eggs while the male frog fertilizes the eggs outside of their bodies.

 Those little eggs are either clumped together or attached to one another in a long string (depending on the species that laid them).
-The eggs are a jelly-like substance that provides nutrients for the tadpoles.
-Once the little tadpole inside the egg is big enough, the eggs hatch and the tadpoles are free.
+The eggs are jelly-like substance that provides nutrients for the tadpoles.
+Once the little tadpole inside the egg is big enough, the eggs hatch, and the tadpoles are free.

 4. Poison-dart Tadpoles Ride on Their Mother’s Back

 This fact is about a certain type of species; the poison-dart frog.
 As the heading implies, their tadpoles actually ride on their mother’s back (for a short period of time).

 The life cycle of a poison-dart frog is quite unique.
 Once mating is complete, the eggs are laid on the jungle floor substrate.
 The father guards his young until they hatch into little tadpoles.
 At this point, the mother returns to care for her young.
 This is the part where they ride on their mother’s back.